-Intel Fortran on Windows provides an easy way to use Fortran MPI on Windows.
-The Intel Fortran compile and link commands on Windows are distinct from those on Linux / MacOS, perhaps reflecting the internal use of Visual Studio on Windows.
+Intel oneAPI on Windows provides an easy way to use Fortran MPI on Windows.
+The Intel oneAPI compile and link commands on Windows are distinct from those on Linux / MacOS, perhaps reflecting the internal use of Visual Studio on Windows.
 The HDF5 1.10.6 release changed the naming convention for the HDF5 Fortran library files on all operating systems.

 CMake’s FindHDF5.cmake did not have this change in CMake 3.16.2.
 We created a CMake Issue for this.